sonots/fluent-plugin-debug/README.md

 </match>
 ```

-This plugin enables to write the same thing in a short-hand as:
+This plugin enables to write the same thing in a short-hand, by just adding `debug true`, as:

 ```apache
 <match **>